 Read more by Paul Boag from his recent post

 "Design And Copy Pirates: Should You Care?"
 Posted in Boagworld Bites, Random on: Thursday, April 1, 2010

 About the Author

-Tony Tullio is the Director at Inorbital Inc. and always in search of good web services and useful websites.
-Let us know of what you think about this topic.
-Connect with him via Twitter and LinkedIn.
+Tony Tullio is a veteran in the interactive business and Director/Founder at Inorbital and always looking for great web apps and useful websites.
+Let us know what you think about this topic by commenting or rating or connect with him via Twitter